sjsmiths/DLMCSA01-Algorithmics_DEV/README.md

 The best example for this is probably the set of datastructures' functions.

 The scripts here may suffer of one problem, as opposed to pseudocode: some syntactic or software-management issues may appear (e.g. the import of libraries).
 It is hoped that the conciseness of JavaScript makes this nuisance rather small.

+Authors: Seraphin Désiré Oyono Obono, adaptations of Paul Libbrecht
+License: These scripts are covered by the IUBH script development mandate.